 St Denis’ re-skinned

-Transformed into a significant local asset and now open every day
+Now a significant local asset – and open every day

 By Peter Mann

-It is a transformation which allows St Denis’ to be open every day from around 8.30 am to dusk for anyone to look round, for quiet contemplation and (at some point) for events.
-It will also be open for HOD 2022 (9th to 11th September) for guided tours.
+It is a transformation which allows St Denis’ to be open every day from around 8.30 am to dusk for anyone to look round, for quiet contemplation and for ‘simple’ events such as an art or photographic exhibition.

 This is a building which has been through a considerable trauma in the last 20 years – from an ivy covered wreck in great danger of demolition (2003) to rescue (under duress) by South Cambs District Council (2006) to now being loved and cared for by the Friends of Friendless Churches.